pkra/mathjax-node-page/README.md

     script[type="math/MathML-block"]`
 );
 ```
-* `afterConersion`: runs after individual formula conversion completed and DOM was changed.
+* `afterConersion` -> `handler(parsedFormula)`: runs after individual formula conversion completed and DOM was changed.
 Formula DOM node is a `<span class="mjpage...">` wrapper whose contents are the conversion result.

 All formula conversion events pass `ParsedFormula` instance to the event handler.